 The hotel is located with a 30 minute drive from Nyaung Shwe, the main town on the lake, a 45 minute drive from Shwe Nyaung Railway station and a one hour drive from Heho airport, the nearest airport and where you would land if you fly in from Yangon.

 The heading of this section says it all.
-The Novotel Inle Lake Myat Min has regular rooms with gorgeous views over the lake, as well as detached over the lake villas spread over the water.
+The Novotel Inle Lake Myat Min has regular rooms with gorgeous views over the lake, as well as detached over the lake villas spread over the water like many other overwater villas in Asia.
 In detail, it has 40 Junior Suites in the main building, 22 Deluxe Suites Lake View, 49 Superior Villas, 8 Deluxe Villas Lake View and 2 Presidential Villas.
 I slept in one of the Deluxe Villas Lake View at the edge of the property, with views over the greenery and nature as well as the lake waters.

 Here is a short video of my villa that Elaine from Suma Lifestyle put together.

 The villas are huge, with four separate spaces.
 A bedroom area with a large bed and hanging mosquito net.
 A sitting area, open plan and connected to the bedroom with sofas and a TV.
 A bathroom, with a free standing oval bathtub.
 And an outdoor veranda from where to catch the magical undertones of an Inle Lake sunset.